Article · Mar 20, 2026

 Does Drizzle or Prisma have the same problem?

 Less severe.
-Both Drizzle and Prisma generate ORM code from your schema, so a constraint rename triggers a regeneration step that catches the drift at build time.
+Both generate ORM code from your schema, so a constraint rename triggers a regeneration step that catches the drift at build time.
 The PostgREST pattern is more fragile because the `onConflict` string is a runtime parameter that never goes through a code generator.
 If you are using the Supabase JS SDK directly, you have the PostgREST shape.
 If you are using Drizzle on top of Supabase Postgres, you do not.